zeon-studio-portal/barry-portfolio-nextjs/content/sections/testimonials.md

     designation: Retreat.Guru
     company: 'Cameron Wenaus '
     quote: >-
       “Barry is a powerhouse.
-His enthusiasm is magnetizing and he inspires the teams to execute.
-He must have a small nuclear reactor powering him as I have never seen such energy and output in one person before. ”
+He is a fountain of ideas and inspires teams to execute.
+He must have a small nuclear reactor powering him as I've never seen such energy and output from one person before.”
   - enable: true
     name: Klaas Weima
     image: /energize.png